infobip/mobile-messaging-sdk-ios/README.md

 ## Quick start guide
 This guide is designed to get you up and running with Mobile Messaging SDK integrated into your iOS application.

-1. Make sure to [setup application at Infobip portal](https://dev.infobip.com/push-messaging), if you haven't already.
+1. Make sure to <a href="https://dev.infobip.com/push-messaging" target="_blank">setup application at Infobip portal</a>, if you haven't already.
 2. Configure your project to support Push Notifications:
     1. Click on "Capabilities", then turn on Push Notifications.
 Entitlements file should be automatically created by Xcode with set `aps-environment` value.
     <img src="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Images/push_capabilities.png?raw=true" alt="Enable Push Notifications capability"/>

     2. Turn on Background Modes and check the Remote notifications checkbox.
     <img src="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Images/background_modes.png?raw=true" alt="Enable Remote Notifications in Background Modes settings"/>
-3. Using [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started), specify it in your `Podfile`:
+3. Using <a href="https://guides.cocoapods.org/using/getting-started.html#getting-started" target="_blank">CocoaPods</a>, specify it in your `Podfile`:

     ```ruby
     source 'https://github.com/CocoaPods/Specs.git'